On Feb, 27 2020

 Potential customers arriving on your site, browsing through products, then leaving without making a purchase is a frustrating reality for all e-commerce store owners.
 Sending a browse abandonment email is a great way to regain the attention of these lost customers and bring them back to your store.

 When creating a browse abandonment email, you won’t have specific products to recommend the visitor as they didn’t place anything in their cart.
-However, if you’re using a marketing automation software like Carts Guru, you can automatically recommend the most popular products sold on your site in the last 30 days.
+However, if you’re using a marketing automation software, you can automatically recommend the most popular products sold on your site in the last 30 days.
 This will maximize your chances of the customer loving the items you recommend.

 You can also include: